JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 23, 2023**
+- Following Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course, wrote recursive functions to calculate the factorial of a number as well as an index N's value in the Fibonacci sequence

 **May 22, 2023**
 - Studied the anatomy of a recursive function in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course